Learn how to survive dreaded rental property inspections without a hitch with this handy checklist.

 - Smoke alarms.
 It is a legal requirement that smoke alarms work and are tested in front of tenants in Australia.

-- Floorboards.
+- Floorboards or carpet.
 Floorboards can easily show signs of wear and they are expensive to fix.
 Apart from the old walk-over-and-listen-for-creaks test, if floorboards have started to come up at the edges, be sure to make a note of it.
 Once they start to lift you can have a problem on your hands.
+If there is carpet look also at the edges for lifting or any pulls in the carpet.

 Kitchen and bathroom